-The monotonic decrease in $\zeta{max}$ with increasing distance from vortex core occurs at mostly all heights, except in Expt.
-1 above 1 km.
-This reasons for this is that the strength of the updraught is weaker in this experiment at upper levels and there is no background horizontal vorticity at this location so that tilting does not play a role in generating vorticity at upper levels.
+The monotonic decrease in ζ{max} with increasing distance from the vortex core mostly occurs at all heights, except in Experiment 1 above 1 km.
+The reasons for this are that the strength of the updraught is weaker in this experiment at upper levels and there is no background horizontal vorticity at this location, so that tilting does not play a role in generating vorticity at upper levels.

-The minimum vorticity at a height of 1 km, $\zeta{1min}$ , is $-0.6 \times 10^{-2}~{\rm s}^{-1}$ in Expt.
-1, and becomes progressively larger in magnitude as the convection is located further from the vortex axis, except in Expt.
-6 which is furthest from the axis.
-Beyond the radius of maximum tangential wind speed, the toroidal vorticity begins to decrease in magnitude with radius whereupon, even though there is an increase in the vertical velocity, the contribution to vorticity production by tilting decreases beyond some radius.
-In all experiments $\zeta{1max}$ is stronger in magnitude than $\zeta{1min}$ , although the difference is much larger when the convection occurs closer to the vortex axis.
-Note that at a height of 4 km this result is not always true, with the minimum stronger in magnitude in the calculations where convection occurs outside the radius of maximum winds.
+The minimum vorticity at a height of 1 km, ζ{1min} , is $-0.6 \times 10^{-2} \text{ s}^{-1}$ in Experiment 1 and becomes progressively larger in magnitude as the convection is located further from the vortex axis, except in Experiment 6, which is furthest from the axis.
+Beyond the radius of maximum tangential wind speed, the toroidal vorticity begins to decrease in magnitude with radius, whereupon, even though there is an increase in the vertical velocity, the contribution to vorticity production by tilting decreases beyond some radius.
+In all experiments, ζ{1max} is stronger in magnitude than ζ{1min} , although the difference is much larger when the convection occurs closer to the vortex axis.
+Note that, at a height of 4 km, this result is not always true, with the minimum stronger in magnitude in the calculations where convection occurs outside the radius of maximum winds.

 In the experiments where convection occurs outside the radius of maximum winds, there are stronger magnitudes of maximum and minimum vertical vorticity at a height of 6 km than at 4 km (not shown).
-For example, in Expt.
-5 $\zeta{6max}$ is $1.9 \times 10^{-2}$ s-1, while $\zeta{6min}$ is $-1.9 \times 10^{-2}$ s-1.
-There are similar values for Expts.
-4 and 6.
-These identical values of maximum and minimum vertical vorticity are tell-tale signs that vorticity production occurs primarily by tilting at this height.
+For example, in Experiment 5, ζ{6max} is 1.9×10^{-2} s-1 while ζ{6min} is -1.9×10^{-2} s-1.
+The identical magnitudes of maximum and minimum vertical vorticity are tell-tale signs that vorticity production occurs primarily by tilting at this height.